ChangelogBook a demoSign up

 How agents work

-Each agent follows a simple loop:
+Each agent follows a continuous loop:

-1. Collect inputs — Audience, goals, messages, and guardrails
+1. Collect inputs — Audience, goals, messages, and guardrails.

-2. Decide — Which message to send, when, and through which channel
+2. Decide — Which message to send, when, and through which channel.

-4. Measure — Record outcomes such as purchases or clicks
+4. Measure — Record outcomes such as purchases or clicks.

-5. Learn — Update future decisions based on what worked
+5. Learn — Update future decisions based on what worked.

 AID Overview